tbosch/js-tdd/README.md

 directories `src/main/webapp` and `src/test/webapp`.

-Unit-Tests are included in the `test` phase, end2end tests are included in the `integration-test` phase.
+Tests are executed in the `integration-test` phase, as some of them need a backend for REST calls.

 The js-test-driver server can be started via the jstd-server.sh command.

-The unit tests resp. end2end tests can be run via the jstd-unit.sh resp jstd-end2end.sh commands.
+The tests can be run via the jstd-client.sh command.

 The tests may also be run in the jasmine html runner via the url `http://localhost:8080/js-tdd/SpecRunner.html`

 Maven-Configuration
 -----------
-Please set a valid path for the `browser` property before running `maven install`.
+Please set the location of the browser(s) that should be used for the js-test-driver tests in the envirnoment variable JSTD_BROWSER before running the maven build.

 Links
 -------------

-See Jasmine-UI for a framework to support real end2end tests.
+See Jasmine-UI for a framework to support ui tests.